ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Configure-Scala-Kinesis-Enrich-v0.1.md

 *[Version 0.2][v0.2] (not yet released)*

-The Scala Stream Collector has a number of configuration options available.
+Scala Kinesis Enrich has a number of configuration options available.

 ## Basic configuration